 Every month U-21 participants vote on the book we'll be reading.
 Participants keep the book and are welcome to talk about the book however they feel comfortable.
 All books are LGBTQ+ and a great time to read.
 If you'd like to donate money to help us buy books please do so here.
 The April theme is Pansexual and Panromantic books and the pick is The Brilliant Death by A.R.
 Capetta.
 Feel free to see our book choice as well as the ones we considered below.

 Hear U-21 alumni talk about how it gets better, and how U-21 played an important role in their lives.

-The U-21 youth groups are facilitated by an inspiring group of volunteers that have all been vetted by the Program Director and agree to abide by strict confidentiality and no-fraternization policies.
-Facilitators have reach-back capability to several licensed counselors and contacts at the Children Youth and Families Department, should the need arise to refer a matter out to a trained social worker.
-Do you have questions about raising an LGBT youth?
+The U-21 youth program is facilitated by an inspiring group of volunteers that have all been vetted by the Program Director and agree to abide by strict confidentiality policies.
+Facilitators have access to resources including several licensed counselors and contacts at the Children Youth and Families Department, should the need arise to refer a matter out to a trained social worker.
+Do you have questions about raising an LGBTQ+ youth?
 You are not alone.
 There are lots of resources that you can access to get answers to questions.